 Beatrice is now in the chariot at the center of the procession, the chariot that was empty when the procession first came into view.
 We recall that the chariot is surrounded by the four animals representing the Gospels, who are further surrounded by the personified books of the Bible.
 See the schematic drawing of the procession in the Commento to Purgatorio 29.

-And in fact the griffin (who is pulling the chariot) is congratulated by everyone precisely for not having eaten from this tree:
+Now Dante sutures the events on the terrace of gluttony, for instance the examples that underline the transgression of eating from the inverted tree, to the events in the Earthly Paradise.
+For the griffin (who is pulling the chariot) is congratulated by everyone precisely for not having eaten from this tree:

 Beato se’, grifon, che non discendi col becco d’esto legno dolce al gusto, poscia che mal si torce il ventre quindi.
 (Purg.
 32.43-45)